rapid7/insightconnect-plugins/plugins/pagerduty/help.md

 #### Delete User by ID

-Delete a User by ID
+This action is used to delete a User by ID

 ##### Input